schneems/non-developers-on-rails/source/02-intro-app.md

 > Extra: This test command is used by developers to ensure the validity of their code.
 Most good developers will write automated tests for new features as they build them.
 We won't be writing tests for now.

-This verifies that you're in the correct directory.
+This verifies that you're in the correct directory. -->

 ## Make your first model

 The first thing we're going to do is create a model.
-In programming a model is an abstract concept that represents somepart of your logic.
+In programming, a model is an abstract concept that represents somepart of your logic.
 A model should always be a noun (i.e. a person, place or thing).
-In this case we'll start with a `user` model (as is typical of most web apps).
+In this case, we'll start with a `user` model (as is typical of most web apps).

 Rails comes with a powerful command line tool for generating boilerplate code.
 It will save us a lot of typing and potential errors, however it does perhaps too much and is too "magical".
 We'll look at some of the output and in a later section do some of these operations manually.